 The Jennings Superior Court was established by Indiana State Statute (Indiana Code 33-33-40-2) and has been in existence since January 1, 1997.
 Pursuant to Indiana Code 33-33-40-4 the Jennings Superior Court has the same jurisdiction as the Jennings Circuit Court.
-By local rule, The Jennings Superior Court has jurisdiction over misdemeanors, felony OMVWI charges, infractions, all small claims cases, all protective orders, all civil claims.
-There are approximately 3800 cases filed in the Jennings Superior Court each year. and began serving in that capacity January 1, 2009.
-Judge Smith graduated from Indiana University - Bloomington in 1984 with a bachelor degree in Political Science and History.
-He received his law degree from Indiana University - Indianapolis in 1988.
-Judge Smith is also a member of the Indiana Judicial Committee on Ethics and Professionalism.
+By local rule, The Jennings Superior Court has jurisdiction over misdemeanors, felony OMVWI charges, infractions, all small claims cases, all protective orders, and all civil claims.

 No. The Judge must remain independent, impartial and unbiased to both sides to a dispute throughout all phases of the case.
 The Judge may not speak with one side without the other side being present.
 Neither he, nor the Court staff, is permitted to give legal advice

 You must request a public defender at your initial hearing or in writing.
 A written request may be hand written and should set out financial information that establish an inability to hire an attorney.

 Bond money will only be released after the conclusion of the criminal matter